tullingedk/booking/backend/README.md

 ### Entrypoint
 * `/backend/info` - returns general system information
 * `/backend/auth` - authentication, used for creating user sessions
+* `/backend/validate_session` - validate user token to see if valid or expired

 ### Bookings
 * `/backend/bookings` - returns list of all bookings with all information